 The use of our product candidates in clinical trials and the sale of any of our products exposes us to the risk of product liability claims.
 Product liability claims might be brought against us by consumers, healthcare providers or others selling or otherwise coming into contact with our products and product candidates.
 If we cannot successfully defend ourselves against product liability claims, we could incur substantial liabilities.
 In addition, product liability claims may result in:

-- decreased demand for any product or product candidate that has received approval and is being commercialized; - impairment of our business reputation and exposure to adverse publicity; - withdrawal of bioequivalence and/or clinical trial participants; - initiation of investigations by regulators;
+- commercialized; - impairment of our business reputation and exposure to adverse publicity; - withdrawal of bioequivalence and/or clinical trial participants; - initiation of investigations by regulators;